QuaSi-Software/Documentation/docs/resie_input_file_format.md

 The parameters to be changed are defined with `parameters` and follow the component structure of the input file.
 Every numeric input value can generally be used.

+Each entry below `parameters` identifies either a component or a top-level input section.
+Parameter names are relative to that entry.
+Direct parameters use their normal key, for example `volume`.
+Nested parameters use a dot-separated path, for example `economic_parameters.lifetime_years`.

+Examples:

+* `Building_heating_BFT → volume` refers to `components.Building_heating_BFT.volume`.
+* `Building_heating_BFT → economic_parameters.lifetime_years` refers to `components.Building_heating_BFT.economic_parameters.lifetime_years`.
+* `economic_parameters → observation_period_in_years` refers to `economic_parameters.observation_period_in_years`.

+The referenced parameter must already exist in the input file and must have a numeric value.

 The required fields depend on the selected workflow:

 * Parameter variation uses `values` or a range.